PoliticaArgentina/geoAr/cran-comments.md

 In version 1.0.0 this should be solved, as well as the PKGNAME tag issue.

+Passing both R CMD check and win_devel:

 ── R CMD check results ───────────────────────────────────────────────── geoAr 1.0.0 ────
 Duration: 41.1s

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+winbuilder: Package geoAr_1.0.0.tar.gz has been checked and built